 Never ask how many animals a family has, it is seen an impolite.
 Instead, you can ask how many different types of animals they have.

 A little animal hair and wool can be found hanging inside the Ger – this is an indication of what particular produce the family sells, but it can also indicate their favourite or most expensive animal.
 They like to keep some of it within the family.

 If milk or any dairy produce is spilt, then a Mongolian will touch the said dairy product and then touch their head as a means of saying ‘sorry’.
 Food wastage is seen as a negative thing.

 Dairy Farming and Fermented Mare’s Milk

-As for the curd, well, it was hard to keep a straight face and try and crunch down and swallow something that tasted slightly rank.
-So much so, the only thing you had to wash it down with was… fermented mare’s milk.
-A vicious cycle of trying to be polite and getting stuck in a rut.
-Still, they let us try a bit of the local vodka which made the palate abuse a little easier!
+The curd is unique and, for some, quite hard to stomach.
+It was hard to keep a straight face out of politeness and try and crunch down and swallow something that tasted slightly rank.
+So much so, that the only thing you had to wash it down with was… fermented mare’s milk!

 After much talking and translation, we all went outside.
 The men began to wrestle, the children jumped on their horses to show off their skills and the ger mother opened up a cupboard full of traditional Mongolian clothing she had handmade and invited us to try them on.